jon-brandy/CTF-WRITE-UP/Asset/buffer overflow 0/README.md

 ## STEPS:
 1. First, download both files given.
-2. Next, let's check the program file BIT and is it stripped or not.
+2. Next, let's check the program file BIT and whether the file is stripped or not.

 > RESULT